agentic-ai-humans/google-ai-studio-chat-branches/README.md

 #### 4. **Navigate and Extract Branches**
 - **"Go to branch"**: Scrolls to and highlights messages from the selected branch (popup stays open)
-- **"Copy branch to clipboard"**: Extracts the complete branch with full context
+- **"Export branch"**: Extracts the complete branch with full context
   - Includes all relevant messages from that thematic thread
   - Adds attachment requirements with timestamps for re-upload
   - Provides branch metadata and context information
-  - Shows success alert: "The full history for the [BRANCH_NAME] thread has been copied to your clipboard"
+  - Shows success alert: "The full history for the [BRANCH_NAME] thread has been exported to file"
 - **"Find Analysis"**: Scrolls to existing analysis if it's not currently visible (popup closes)

 #### 5. **Visualize Your Conversation**
 - Click **"Show Graph"** to open the Mermaid diagram in mermaid.live (auto-generated URL)
-- Use **"Copy JSON"** or **"Copy Mermaid"** for external analysis tools
+- Use **"Export JSON"** or **"Export Mermaid"** to download files for external analysis tools
 - The visual graph shows how your conversation branched and evolved over time

 #### 6. **Continue in New Chat**
 - Open a new Google AI Studio chat
-- Paste the copied branch content (includes full context and instructions)
+- Attach the downloaded branch file (includes full context and instructions)
 - Re-upload any required attachments (clearly listed with exact names and timestamps)
 - Continue your focused conversation with complete historical context